lopmade/STANDCON2022/Programming/Royal Colour Formula/README.md

 ```
 <img src="media/iter2.png" alt="Output of the second attempt">

-We are getting closer.
-We have negative numbers for some reason.
-Let's add 255 the numbers that are negative.
+We now have negative numbers.
+Let's add 255 to them.

 Third attempt:
 ```python